 - To receive reports on, and provide governance-level oversight of, IT activities and operations, major changes and improvements to IT activities.

 - To provide advice to the Director of Information Technology Services on matters relating to the implementation of IT strategy.

-- To report regularly to the Vice-Chancellor through the Vice-Chancellor’s Advisory Group, on the functioning of the IT Services Division, the functioning of the IT Support Services Area of Shared Services, and the activities of the IT Governance Board.
+- To report regularly to the Vice-Chancellor through the Senior Leadership Team, on the functioning of the IT Services Division, the functioning of the IT Support Services Area of Shared Services, and the activities of the IT Governance Board.

 - The quorum for any meeting shall be a majority of full voting present (including by any kind of virtual attendance).

 The IT Governance Board should not be concerned with: